Supervision with Louise

 I am an accredited member of the British Association for Counselling & Psychotherapy (BACP) and work to their ethical framework.
 They have a formal process for hearing complaints if they cannot be resolved by talking to me.
 I am continually growing and developing as a professional and have supervision for all my therapeutic work.

-I work from rooms provided by Network Counselling and Training but they are not responsible for any aspect of my work.
-I am a private practitioner.
+Please note Network Counselling and Training are not responsible for any aspect of my work .
+I work from their buildings and use their rooms as an independent private practitioner.